 Annual Bonus.
 Management of the Company allocates bonuses to officers and key employees of the Company under a bonus plan that has been in effect since the Company's inception.
 The amount of bonus for each officer is determined by comparing the profits of the subsidiary or division in which such person performed services against the budget profit goals for such subsidiary or division as determined before the start of the fiscal year.

 Long-Term Incentive Compensation.
 The Company's long-term incentive program consists of periodic grants of stock options, which are made at the discretion of the Board of Directors with the advice and input of the Compensation Committee.
 Decisions made regarding the amount of the grant and other discretionary aspects of the grant take into consideration Company performance, individual performance and experience, competitive forces to attract and retain senior management, and the nature and terms of grants made in prior years.

 Chief Executive Officer's Compensation.
 The Company has entered into an employment agreement with Deepak Chopra, with a term of five years commencing on April 1, 1997, pursuant to which he serves as Chairman of the Board, Chief Executive Officer and President of the Company.
 The employment agreement provides for an initial base salary of \$450,000 per year, with annual raises to be determined by the Compensation Committee.
 The Compensation Committee increased Mr. Chopra's annual base salary to \$500,000 effective April 1, 1998, to \$600,000 effective April 15, 2000, and to \$650,000 as of April 1, 2001.
-Mr. Chopra volunteered to postpone the effectiveness of the April 1, 2001 salary increase for an indefinite period, and as of the date of this Proxy Statement, the increase has not yet been implemented.
+Mr. Chopra volunteered to postpone the effectiveness of the April 1, 2001 salary increase through December 31, 2001 and the increase was implemented effective January 1, 2002.
+The Company entered into a new five-year employment agreement with Mr. Chopra.
+The new agreement provides for a base salary of \$750,000, and in otherwise similar to the prior agreement.
 Pursuant to the employment agreement, Mr. Chopra is also entitled to receive at least one-third of the amount of the aggregate bonus pool established by the Company for its officers and employees.
 Mr. Chopra is eligible to participate in certain incentive compensation and other employee benefit plans established by the Company from time to time.